 Affordable health insurance in Cleveland can be purchased directly from our website in minutes.
 With the help of federal tax subsidies and other recent changes in legislation, we'll show you the lowest direct rates from all of the top-rated companies.
 Whether you live in Cuyahoga county or the surrounding area, there are affordable options for your medical coverage.

 Ask us about COSE and whether you can benefit by any of their products.
 They are located on Huron Avenue and service the entire area.
 There are many local events that may help increase your client base.
 Each year they host their "Business Pitch Competition" which awards prize money to the best entries.
 However, if you need individual and family coverage, utilizing our website is still the best option.

 Types Of Available Plans

-Cleveland health insurance plans include short-term, catastrophic, comprehensive and HSA policies and rates can substantially vary, depending on the available benefits.
+Cleveland health insurance plans include short-term, catastrophic, comprehensive and HSA policies, and rates can substantially vary, depending on the available benefits.
 While we feel it is important to ensure that your benefits match your needs, we believe it is equally important to avoid paying for benefits you will never use.

-Temporary policies work best if you have missed Open Enrollment, or are waiting for new benefits to begin, but have a short gap that needs to be filled.
+Temporary policies (earlier mentioned) work best if you have missed Open Enrollment, or are waiting for new benefits to begin, but have a short gap that needs to be filled.
 Whether you're waiting for Open Enrollment for Exchange benefits, qualify for Medicare, or enroll in a student medical plan, these types of contracts can be both quickly approved and terminated when you don't need it.

-The Cheapest Policies
+The Cheapest 2015 and 2016 Policies - Examples

 It is possible to obtain reasonable rates in Cuyahoga county or any other part of the state.
 Raising the deductible on the hospital/surgical portion of the policy can save hundreds or thousands of dollars per year.
 Increasing copay amounts of office visits and prescriptions can also save significant amounts of premium dollars.

 Health Savings Accounts (HSAs) are also an option worth considering if preventative and catastrophic coverages are your main priorities.
 HSA rates will vary greatly, depending on the deductible and carrier.
-I live in Ohio and also have an HSA (family of four).
+NOTE: I live in Ohio and also have an HSA (family of four).
 I'll be happy to explain why this type of coverage may be an option you should consider.

 We'll help you find the most suitable options so you will be able to view, compare and apply for high quality healthcare coverage.
 We are "live" persons (Hopefully, we are!) with more than three decades of experience waiting to help.
 In addition, to giving you lifetime personal service, our quotes are always the lowest available by each carrier.
 Please feel free to call us any time at (888) 513 6446.